bigbeartechworld/big-bear-casaos/README.md

 ## App Store Suggestions

-If you have a suggestion for an app, please post in our suggestion discord on the [BigBearCommunity](https://discord.gg/ykwA7wsnP8) repository.
+If you have a suggestion for an app, please post in our suggestion discord on the [BigBearCommunity](https://discord.gg/ykwA7wsnP8) server.

 ## Apps